 Located on the San Marcos River near the city of Luling, this six-mile river trail can be floated in two to four hours.
 Paddlers will enjoy a gentle family-friendly ride on this quiet river lined with beautiful trees and wildlife.

-NEW: Morgan's Point Resort Paddling Trails (near Belton/Temple)
+Morgan's Point Resort Paddling Trails (near Belton/Temple)

 Morganís Point Resortís three trails: Camp Kachina Paddling Trail, Tanyard Springs Paddling Trail and Mother Neff Paddling Trail each offer different views of over 12 total miles of paddling on Lake Belton, from wide open lake paddling to more secluded exploration of the many inlets around the lake.